Khaleda Zia: Detention during the caretaker government

-On 17 July, the Anti Corruption Commission Bangladesh (ACC) sent notices to both Zia and Hasina, requesting that details of their assets be submitted to the commission within one week.
+On 17 July, the Anti-Corruption Commission (ACC) sent notices to both Zia and Hasina, requesting that details of their assets be submitted to the commission within one week.
 Zia was asked to appear in court on 27 September in connection with a case for not submitting service returns for Daily Dinkal Publications Limited for years.
 On 2 September, the government filed charges of corruption against Zia related to the awarding of contracts to Global Agro Trade Company in 2003.
 She was arrested on 3 September.
 She was detained in a makeshift prison on the parliament building premises.
 On the same day, Zia expelled her party Secretary General Abdul Mannan Bhuiyan and Joint Secretary General Whip Ashraf Hossain for breaching party discipline.

 BNP standing committee members chose former Minister of Finance Saifur Rahman and former Minister of Water Resources Hafizuddin Ahmed to lead the party.
-Bangladesh Election Commission subsequently invited Hafizuddin's faction, rather than Zia's, to participate in talks, effectively recognizing the former as the legitimate BNP.
+The Bangladesh Election Commission subsequently invited Hafizuddin's faction, rather than Zia's, to participate in talks, effectively recognizing the former as the legitimate BNP.
 Zia challenged this in court, but her appeal was rejected on 10 April 2008.

 Zia was released on bail on 11 September 2008 from her yearlong detention.

-In December 2008, the caretaker government organized general elections where Zia's party lost to the Awami League and its Grand Alliance (with 13 smaller parties) which took a two-thirds majority of seats in the parliament.
-Sheikh Hasina became the prime minister, and her party formed government in early 2009.
+In December 2008, the caretaker government organized general elections where Zia's party lost to the Awami League and its Grand Alliance (with 13 smaller parties), which took a two-thirds majority of seats in the parliament.
+Sheikh Hasina became the prime minister, and her party formed a government in early 2009.
 Zia became the opposition leader of the parliament.

 Eviction from the cantonment house

-Zia's family had been living for 38 years in the 2.72-acre plot house at 6 Shaheed Mainul Road house in Dhaka Cantonment.
+Zia's family had been living for 38 years in the 2.72-acre plot house at 6 Shaheed Mainul Road in Dhaka Cantonment.
 It was the official residence of her husband, Ziaur Rahman, when he was appointed as the Deputy Chief of Staff (DCS) of the Bangladesh Army.
-After he became the President of Bangladesh, he kept the house as his residence.
-Following his assassination in 1981, the acting President Abdus Sattar, leased the house "for life" to Zia, for a nominal ৳101.
+After he became the president of Bangladesh, he kept the house as his residence.
+Following his assassination in 1981, the acting president, Abdus Sattar, leased the house "for life" to Zia for a nominal ৳101.
 When the army took over the government in 1983, Hussain Mohammad Ershad confirmed this arrangement.

 On 20 April 2009, the Directorate of Military Lands and Cantonments handed a notice asking Zia to vacate the cantonment residence.
-Several allegations and irregularities mentioned in the notice - first, Zia had been carrying out political activities from the house – which went against a condition of the allotment; second, one cannot get an allotment of two government houses in the capital; third, a civilian cannot get a resident lease within a cantonment.
+Several allegations and irregularities are mentioned in the notice – first, Zia had been carrying out political activities from the house, which went against a condition of the allotment; second, one cannot get an allotment of two government houses in the capital; and third, a civilian cannot get a resident lease within a cantonment.
 Zia vacated the house on 13 November 2010.
-She then moved to the residence of her brother, Sayeed Iskandar, at the Gulshan neighborhood.
+She then moved to the residence of her brother, Sayeed Iskandar, in the Gulshan neighbourhood.